canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 Let’s examine this part of the code:

 @sourceref ./8.js
-@highlight 31-33,42,only
+@highlight 31-33,45,only

-`on:click="this.selected = todo"` will cause the ViewModel’s `selected` property to be set to the `todo` when the `<span>` is clicked.
+`on:click="this.selected = todo"` will cause the custom element’s `selected` property to be set to the `todo` when the `<span>` is clicked.

-Additionally, we add [can-define.types.propDefinition#function__ `selected: Todo`] to the ViewModel.
-In our app, we only ever set `selected` to an instance of a `Todo`, but if we were to set it to a plain object, a new `Todo` instance would be created with that object.
+Additionally, we add [can-define.types.propDefinition#function__ `selected: Todo`] to the custom element.
+In our app, we only ever set `selected` to an instance of a `Todo`, otherwise CanJS would throw an error.
+If we wanted plain objects to be converted into new `Todo` instances, we could use [can-type/convert type.convert(Todo)].

 ### Editing to-do names